jonromero/jonio_website/content/productivity/ChaosOne.md

 Continious stream of tasks (many times outside of the Sprint).

-Points (velocity?) is calculated based on what task you complete and when.
+Points (velocity?) are calculated based on what task you complete and when.
 Data collection about efficiency, team coordination and what tasks you like the most / you are good to deliver.

 That system gives feedback about how every individual performs, how the whole team performs, while consuming tasks that are placed in a pool.